jekwatt/dotfiles/README.md

 # dotfiles

-My dotfiles in sync with my MacBook Pro.
+My dotfiles in sync with my new MacBook Pro 2023 14".